 Episode II: The Best Laid Plans

-Your role doesn’t end at the bidding phase.
-You have to negotiate the best deal and get on with the design.
-Architects, Engineers, Consultants and Construction Manager’s all have a role to play.
+Getting to the award phase of your procurement is just the beginning.
+The next step is to sign a contract getting the best deal that you can.
+Then it is time to get on with the design.
+When it’s time for the Architects, Engineers, Consultants, and Construction Managers to go to work your job still isn’t done.
 Who is looking out for you?
 The answer to that question is easy.
 You are.
 This training will help you to stay in command of the design process.
 The key to taking command of the process is to clearly communicate your expectations.
 To do this, you need to know the role each team member is to play.
-This training will teach you what you can reasonably expect and not expect from your architect and construction managers at each phase of the design process.
-Why both?
-It’s up to you to get results for your Board and knowing both what to expect and what not to expect will give you the power to cut through the static and keep your team on track.
+This training will teach you what you can reasonably expect from your architect and construction manager at each phase of the design process.
+It is up to you to get results for your Board and knowing what to expect will give you the power to cut through the static and keep your team on track.

 This training is for people that want to efficiently and confidently move through the design process.
 Superintendents, CFOs, Assistant Superintendents, District Construction Professionals, Board Members, Purchasing and Procurement Managers, Coordinators, Agents, Specialists, Directors, Contract Coordinators, Business Managers, Bond Professionals, Controllers, Auditors, Buyers, Finance Directors, Facilities Directors, Business Services and Operations Directors, Accounting Directors, Accountants and Architects have all attended and enjoyed this training.

-David Hansen will be your trainer for this session.
-The session is part legal, part practical and all original.
-It is the second of three training sessions designed to challenge you with fun and entertainment.
+This training will be conducted by David P. Hansen, shareholder and editor of School Construction Basics Digital Manual and E-Book.
+The training is part legal, part practical and all original.
+It is the second of four trainings designed to challenge you with fun and entertainment.
 We feel confident in saying that you have never been to a training like this before.
 It combines story, competition, and music into an experience we hope you will enjoy and remember for years to come.

-It was as if Kevin Truly walked into someone else’s nightmare.
-400 million dollars’ worth of projects and only 375 million dollars to make them happen.
-There was a promise to the voters and it must be kept.
-Kevin Truly was both garbage man and miracle worker.
+In Episode II we pick up where we left off in Episode I – Construction Procurement.
+It’s Kevin’s first day on the job and it was as if Kevin Truly walked into someone else’s nightmare.
+He’s got 400 million dollars’ worth of projects and only 375 million dollars with which to make them happen.
+There was a promise to the voters, and it must be kept.
+Kevin Truly is going to be part garbage man and part miracle worker.